 As it turns out, Puerto Rico is actually a commonwealth made up of a bunch of islands.
 Among the largest in the archipelago are Culebra and Vieques, which both sit off the eastern coast of the main island of Puerto Rico.
 The more I read about these islands, the more I knew we had to visit at least one of them on our trip.
 They seemed to have it all: a laidback, off-the-beaten-path vibe; gorgeous, pristine beaches; and lots of fun things to do.

 Even though Culebra’s Flamenco Beach has been listed as one of the most stunning beaches in the world, the bio bay on Vieques eventually gave it the edge.
 We decided to spend three of our seven nights in Puerto Rico on Vieques.

 That decision was probably the best one we made on the entire trip.
 We loved Vieques and easily could have spent another day or two there.
-The beaches were just a breathtaking as the internet had promised, there were tons of great activities, and the strip of beachfront bars and restaurants in Esperanza was a lot of fun at night.
+There were tons of great activities, the beaches were just as breathtaking as the internet had promised, and the strip of beachfront bars and restaurants in Esperanza was a lot of fun at night.